metcalfeakj/KJV-PCE/README.md

 ## 🗃️ Schema Overview

-This database uses a normalized schema with four main tables and two views:
+This database uses a normalised schema with four main tables and two views:

 ### 📚 Tables